-The Emmaus learning environment - from the front door to the back turf - provides the observer with so many insights into our students as learners who are involved in and responsible for their learning.
+The Emmaus learning environment - from the front door to the back turf and across the online connectivity - provides the observer with so many insights into our students as learners who are involved in and responsible for their learning.
 The notion of Emmaus being a journey that we embark on together is strongly felt and observed in all aspects of school life.